NASDAQ OMX Nordic: Derivatives: New ISIN codes following ordinary dividend adjustments on GRFs (234/22)

-NASDAQ Derivatives Markets has carried out a re-calculation of gross return forwards in Wärtsilä Oyj (WRT1V3) due to an ordinary dividend of EUR 0.12.
-The re-calculation is effective from the ex-date, September 28, 2022.
-As a result of the adjustment gross return forwards prices have decreased by the dividend amount while number of shares per contract was not affected by the adjustment.
-Adjusted series have received "X" in the series designation, and have also received new ISIN-codes which can be found in the attached files.
-Attachment: https://cns.omxgroup.com/cds/DisclosureAttachmentServlet?messageAttachmentId=1091908
+NASDAQ Derivatives Markets has carried out a re-calculation of gross return futures/forwards in Ericsson AB ser.
+B (ERICB) due to an ordinary dividend of SEK 1.25, gross return futures/forwards in Electrolux AB ser.
+B (ELUXB) due to an ordinary dividend of SEK 4.60, gross return futures/forwards in Samhällsbyggnadsbolaget i Norden AB ser.
+B (SBBB) due to an ordinary dividend of SEK 0.11, gross return futures/forwards in Castellum AB (CAST) due to an ordinary dividend of SEK 1.90, gross return forwards in Neste Corporation (NESTE) due to an ordinary dividend of EUR 0.41.
+The re-calculation is effective from the ex-date, September 29, 2022.
+As a result of the adjustment gross return futures/forwards prices have decreased by the dividend amount while number of shares per contract was not affected by the adjustment.
+Adjusted series have received "X" or "Y" or "Z" or "Q" or "T" in the series designation, and have also received new ISIN-codes which can be found in the attached files.
+Attachment: https://cns.omxgroup.com/cds/DisclosureAttachmentServlet?messageAttachmentId=1092105

 Kostenloser Wertpapierhandel auf Smartbroker.de